khuranaharshit/PerfGraph/README.md

      - "N" used for execution of algo
    - ***Grafana*** dashboard to visualize the collected metrics -
      - Execution time of each algorithm wrt "N"

+### Internals

+### Tools Used:
+- `rye` for package management for Python
+- `prometheus` for metrics capturing and exporting
+- `grafana` for metrics dashboarding and visualisation

+### Testing Steps
+- Follow the below steps to get it up and running:-
+  - TODO: Add Steps